Deacon Spotlight: Ethan Cushing

 To me, the most challenging aspects of the job are managing tight client timelines and expectations, balancing budget constraints with the desire to give editors the creative freedom to explore and experiment, and constantly pushing for fresh ideas while maintaining a deep well of creative inspiration to draw from.

 Navigating that requires a mix of structure and flexibility.
-I prioritize clear communication—both with clients so they feel confident in the process, and with my team so they feel supported and creatively empowered.
-I also make space for collaboration and experimentation wherever possible.
-And I stay creatively fueled by consuming a wide range of content—films, music, design, writing—anything that keeps the creative tank full.
+I prioritize clear communication, both with clients so they feel confident in the process, and with my team so they feel supported and creatively empowered.
+I also make space for collaboration and experimentation wherever possible and I stay creatively fueled by consuming a wide range of content—films, music, design, writing—anything that keeps the creative tank full.

 What advice would you give to Wake Forest graduates about developing their personal life habits after college (finances, health, values, work/life balance)?